avdravid/rosetta-neuron-scaling/language/README.md

 DATASET=/data/pile-full SPLIT=train bash match.sh A B
 ```

-This release matches only on Pile-shaped corpora (a directory containing `val.jsonl.zst` or similar).
+This code matches only on Pile-shaped corpora (a directory containing `val.jsonl.zst` or similar).
 The matcher needs the per-subset prior statistics the Pile sampler computes, so plain HuggingFace text datasets aren't supported as a drop-in replacement.

 ## Core concept